 This seam sealer is naturally most commonly used for resealing tents, but it’s versatile enough for other purposes.
 You can use it to reseal backpacks, gloves, and similar types of gear that will be exposed to rain.
 The goopy consistency is also thick enough that you can use it to repair small holes, tear or punctures in your tent as well.

-Seam Grip retails for about $7.50 (check this listing for the latest live prices) for a 1 oz. tube.
+Seam Grip retails for about $7.50 for a 1 oz. tube.
 A 1 oz. tube is generally sufficient for resealing the tent fly and floor on a typical 2P tent.
 You can find this product in essentially any major outdoor store in the tent accessories section as well.

 The second top choice for a seam sealer is Sil Net.
 This product is also made by Gear Aid and is the cousin to the ever-popular Seam Grip.
 Sil Net is a silicone sealant and is specifically designed for use on silnylon tents.